Vikram0324/PolynomialCalculator/readme.md

            c := 4x^3 -7x^2 +4x -1
            d := 4x^3 -6x^2 +7x -4
 ```
-If database is empty, "NULL" is written to the file
+If database is empty, `NULL` is written to the file
 out.txt
 ```text
 NULL